 There is no hard and fast rule for how many times you should ask why before you reach the root cause.
 However, if you find yourself going in circles or asking the same question multiple times, it’s likely that you haven’t yet reached the root cause.

 There are various ways to document 5 whys.
 One way is to use a cause and effect diagram, also known as an Ishikawa diagram or fishbone diagram.
 This type of diagram can be used to brainstorm the possible causes of a problem.
 Another way to document 5 whys is to simply write down the question and answer for each step.

 The 5 Whys is a great tool for solving problems quickly and easily, and it can be used in situations wherein you need to find the cause of the problem.
-But how can iAuditor help you with using 5 Whys?
+But how SafetyCulture (formerly iAuditor) can help you with using 5 Whys?

-iAudior by SafetyCulture is a powerful analytical tool that can help you quickly and easily identify the root cause of any problem.
+SafetyCulture is a powerful analytical tool and 5 whys software that can help you quickly and easily identify the root cause of any problem.
 Plus, the platform’s reporting and dashboard capabilities make it easy to share your findings with your team.
-Here are some other features that you can utilize when doing 5 whys analysis with iAuditor:
+Here are some other features that you can utilize when doing 5 whys analysis with SafetyCulture: